 Who is LIAR?

-Liar started as a fashion brand focussing on creating effortlessly cool, on-trend and affordable swimwear styles made in a sustainable way from the best ethical fabrics.
+Liar started as a fashion brand focusing on creating effortless, minimal and affordable swimwear styles made in a sustainable way from the best ethical fabrics.

 Our drive has always been about educating people about the negative side of the fast fashion industry and we want to continue to change how ethical fashion is perceived and promote the best people out there doing the most amazing work for the world and our future.